-Wetland Restoration data is requested on an annual or more frequent basis from numerous agencies that implement, track, and/or maintain wetland restoration practice data.
+Wetland Restoration data are requested on an annual or more frequent basis from numerous agencies that implement, track, and/or maintain wetland restoration practice data.
+BMPs are inspected and entered into databases by trained NRCS, USFWS, or DNREC staff.
+Each Agency has separate verification databases and maintains files for implemented projects.
+These data are provided to the Quality Assurance Officer annually for Chesapeake Bay progress submissions.
 An outline of practice data submissions can be found in section B10 of Delaware's QAPP.
 Additionally, in 2010, an agreement (Basinwide 1619 Agreement) was reached to have federal agencies, such as the USDA's NRCS and FSA, report practices directly to the USGS for CBP modeling rather than have jurisdictions report on their behalf.
 DNREC -DWS-WAMS maintains a restoration database that captures restoration practices like wetland restoration, tree plantings, forest buffers, and grass buffers.
 These practices are compiled from various projects throughout DNREC.
 More information can be found in Section B10.1 of Delaware's QAPP.